 9. Create Discussion

-The design process is already a discussion, with constant refinement needed and feedback being given.
-It might seem obvious, but instead of sending your feedback through in an email, meet in person or talk on the phone.
+The design process is already a discussion, with constant refinement needed and feedback is given.
+It might seem obvious, but instead of sending your feedback in an email, meet in person or talk on the phone.
 It’s difficult to convey tone in writing, but an actual discussion will mean that you can get your point across clearly and there’s less chance of your ideas being misconstrued by your designer.